How to Get a Fee Waiver for College Applications

 You already know that applying to college takes time and effort.
 But it also takes money.
-Many application fees are upwards of 50 dollars, and if you plan on applying to several different colleges those fees add up quickly!
+On average, application fees will run you $50 per school, which will add up quickly if you apply to several colleges!

-Fortunately, many colleges and universities are willing to dismiss their application fees for students who can demonstrate financial hardship.
-This article will outline the different methods available for requesting and filing a college application fee waiver, as well as help define "financial hardship."
+Fortunately, many colleges and universities are willing to dismiss their application fees for students who meet specific criteria.
+This article will outline the different methods available for requesting and filing a college application fee waiver and help define "financial hardship."

-"Financial hardship" is a pretty simple concept: it means that that it is difficult for you or your family to pay the cost of going to college.
+"Financial hardship" is a pretty simple concept: it means that it is difficult for you or your family to pay for you to go to college.

-The hardest part of the financial hardship rule is trying to prove to colleges that you qualify.
+The hardest part of the financial hardship rule is demonstrating to colleges that you qualify.
 The four most common things a college will look for to prove financial hardship are the following:

-- Your parents' income compared to your family size falling under a specific dollar amount
+- Your parents' income compared to your family size and if it falls under a specific dollar amount.

-If one or more of these four criteria fits you, then you should definitely apply for a application fee waiver!
-Here are three ways to do it:
+If one or more of these criteria fits you, you should apply for an application fee waiver!

-Fee Wavier Option #2: The SAT Fee Waiver
+Fee Wavier Option #1: The SAT or ACT Fee Waiver

 The second method to applying for a college application fee waiver is connected to your SATs.